cn0047/stash/ed/l/go/README.md

 Runtime scheduler creates threads (Logical Processors, named P) over Physical CPUs (called M, or Machine).
 `runtime.GOMAXPROCS(numLogicalProcessors)`
-`runtime.GOMAXPROCS(1)` - tell the scheduler to use a single Logical Processor for program.
+`runtime.GOMAXPROCS(1)` - tell the scheduler to use a single logical processor for program.
 `runtime.GOMAXPROCS` limits number of threads that can execute user-level Go code simultaneously.
 For each P (thread) we have goroutines queue.